spences10/blog.scottspence.me/_drafts/twitter-bot-bootstrap.md

 ![](/img/twitter-bot-bootstrap/heroku-connect-github.png)

 ## Heroku troubleshooting

 What do you mean it crashed!?

 ![](/img/twitter-bot-bootstrap/heroku-crash.png)

-Ok, I found that sometimes the `worker` is set as `web` and it crashes out try setting the `worker` again:
+Ok, I found that sometimes the `worker` is set as `web` and it crashes out, try setting the `worker` again with:

 ```
 $ heroku ps:scale worker=0
 $ heroku ps:scale worker=1
 ```

-Other usefule Heroku commands I use:
+Other useful Heroku commands I use:

 ```
 $ heroku restart